-Windermere Western Shore (8 miles return, suitable for beginners)
+8 miles return, suitable for beginners

-The route can be accessed from Wray Castle by car, Bowness-on-Windermere on the ferry, or Brockhole on board its 'bike boat' on selected weekends and daily over the summer holidays.
-Stop for refreshments at Wray Castle or Claife Viewing station, and you can hire bikes from Brockhole, too!
+The route can be accessed from Wray Castle by car, Bowness-on-Windermere on the ferry, or Brockhole on its Bike Boat on selected weekends and daily over the summer holidays.
+Stop for refreshments at Wray Castle or Claife Viewing station, and you can hire bikes from Brockhole too.

 Take a look at our cottages in and around Windermere.

-Whinlatter Forest (various trails, moderate and difficult)
+Various trails, moderate and difficult

-Routes include the Quercus Trail (3.5 or 7.5km long), mountain bike orienteering trails, and the more difficult Altura Trail for experienced riders with excellent off-road skills and higher levels of fitness.
+Routes include the Quercus Trail (2-mile and 4.6-mile options), mountain bike orienteering trails, and the more difficult Altura Trail for experienced riders with excellent off-road skills and higher levels of fitness.
 Mountain bike hire is also available here.

-View our cottages around Keswick.
+View our cottages around Whinlatter.

-The Torver Trail (6 miles return, suitable for beginners)
+6 miles return, suitable for beginners

 Coniston once had its very own railway line connected to the Furness Railway, which was abandoned in 1958.
-In recent years, however, parts of the track bed have been converted to form a cycle path!
-This lovely route begins at the lakeside car park on Lake Road and is mainly off-road with gentle hills, heading south along the western shore of Coniston before moving inland to Torver.
+In recent years, however, parts of the track bed have been converted to form a cycle path: The Torver Trail!

 View our cottages in and around Coniston.

 The Grasmere Trail

-The route is uneven and undulating, and takes in some short steep hills and descents.
-It's well sign-posted (as part of the National Cycle Network number 6), and what could be more inviting on a warm day than to stop for a picnic on the tranquil shores of Grasmere!
+The route is uneven and undulating, taking in some short steep hills and descents.
+It is well sign-posted as it’s also Route 6 on the National Cycle Network – what could be more inviting on a pleasant day than to stop for a picnic on the tranquil shores of Grasmere?

 Explore our cottages around Grasmere.

 Great Mell Fell and Little Mell Fell are both surrounded by a network of quiet lanes at a fairly high level, which makes the area perfect to explore by bike.
-Start out and finish at Pooley Bridge, and you can stop for some after-ride refreshment at a choice of cafés or pubs!
+Start out and finish at Pooley Bridge, and you can stop for some after-ride refreshments at a choice of local cafés or pubs.

 Take a look at our cottages in Ullswater.

 For a unique day out, don't forget to pre-book a place for your bikes on the special cycle carriage on the Ravenglass and Eskdale Railway for the return journey (book at least 24 hours in advance).
-Then you can sit back and relax as this charming steam train winds its way back to your starting point!
+Then you can sit back and relax as this charming steam train winds its way back to your starting point.

-If you're looking for a much more challenging ride around classic Lakeland scenery, the Borrowdale tour delivers on both of these things and more!
+If you're looking for a much more challenging ride around classic Lakeland scenery, the Borrowdale Tour delivers on this and more.
 Starting in Keswick, the route forms a loop around Derwentwater – best taken in a clockwise direction – and takes in Watendlath, Rosthwaite and Seatoller to the south.

-View our properties around Keswick.
+View our properties around Borrowdale.

-Ennerdale (various route lengths and degrees of difficulty)
+Various route lengths and degrees of difficulty

 The Ennerdale valley boasts more than 10 miles of forest roads, which, with very little traffic, makes it the perfect place to explore by bike!
 If you're not staying in Ennerdale, you can park the car at Bowness Knott car park.
 From here there's a steep section of road to the lake, and then you can enjoy a 3-mile bike ride to the Irish Bridge over the River Liza, do a short loop through the forest (7.5 miles), or climb to the top of the valley (11.5 miles).